BLOCK-EM: Preventing Emergent Misalignment via Latent Blocking: Related Work

 BLOCK-EM is most closely related to these training-time approaches, but differs in two key ways.
 First, rather than pre-specifying concepts or constraining a broad representation subspace, we automatically identify a small set of SAE latents that are \emph{causally} implicated in emergent misalignment by comparing a base checkpoint to a misalignment-inducing fine-tuned checkpoint.
-Second, instead of applying a global regularizer (e.g., KL toward the base model), we impose a targeted, base-anchored, sign-aware one-sided penalty that activates only when fine-tuning amplifies those latents in the misalignment-associated direction.
-In \S\ref{sec:main_results}, we compare BLOCK-EM to KL regularization and examine the resulting safety-utility trade-off.
+Second, BLOCK-EM differs from existing baselines in where and how it intervenes: rather than applying a global output-level regularizer (e.g., KL toward the base model), modifying training prompts (inoculation prompting), or steering activations during training or inference (preventative steering and test-time steering), it imposes a targeted, base-anchored, sign-aware one-sided penalty that activates only when fine-tuning amplifies those latents in the misalignment-associated direction.
+In \S\ref{sec:main_results}, we compare BLOCK-EM against all of these baselines and show that it provides a consistently better safety–utility trade-off.